KUJ (AM): History

 Herbert E. Studebaker announced that he was selling KUJ in February 1958 to Vernon W. Emmerson, a California businessman who had formerly worked at KUJ during the early 1940s.
 However, at the last minute, Emmerson seems to have decided not to go forward, and the sale was cancelled.
 Studebaker continued as KUJ's owner.

 In March 1963, KUJ became an affiliate of the CBS Radio Network.
 The station had not been affiliated with any network previous to this.
 KUJ was operating with 5,000 watts, and it remained at 1420 on the AM band.
 In the late 1960s, Studebaker still owned 56% of the station, and was again in the process of seeking new owners.
 In November 1968, he reached an agreement to sell KUJ to a group led by Laverne (Verne) D. Russell and Barbara L. Russell.
 Verne Russell was KUJ's assistant manager at that time, and he took over ownership of the station.

 In the 1970s, KUJ had a Top-40 music format with such personalities as Jockey John, Wee Willie Winkle, Kent Phillips (now one half of the Kent & Alan team at KPLZ-FM in Seattle), Bobby Dancer, Mason Dixon (a.k.a.
 Larry Brown), Ivanhoe, Chuck Taylor and C. Hamilton Banks.
-Conservative radio host Glenn Beck and Bob Larson, now a reporter at KIRO-FM in Seattle, did stints at KUJ.
+Conservative radio hosts Glenn Beck and Bob Larson, now a reporter at KIRO-FM in Seattle, did stints at KUJ.
 Las Vegas TV personality Dana Wagner also had a stint at KUJ.